IACA Traveling Fellowship

 The original Traveling Fellowship program was initiated in 2007 and involved bringing cancer specialists from the Indian subcontinent to the U.S. for focused training in a specific medical skill or technique.
-In 2012, Dr. John Kapoor recognized IACA for its efforts in advancing cancer care and established IACA’s John N. Kapoor Traveling Fellowship.
+The Traveling Fellowship has been generously supported by the Kapoor Foundations from 2013 to 2016.

 The Fellowship allows doctors from the Indian subcontinent to travel to the United States to take part in observerships at renowned institutions, most of which are comprehensive cancer centers.
 At these host institutions, each Fellow is paired with a mentor based on their area of interest.